• Give

 About

-Lizette Garza is a Pilsen native with a background in youth development, nonprofit management and arts education.
+Lizette G. is a Pilsen native with a background in youth development, nonprofit management and arts education.
 She aims to connect people to meaningful resources and bridge communities through programming and cultural events.
 Previously, Lizette worked at After School Matters as a Program Specialist and ElevArte Community Studio as a Teaching Artist for a Hip Hop education program.
 In addition, she was a 2017 Giving Project participant at Crossroads Fund.

 Development Manager

-Katie Madden
+Katie M.

-Katie Madden
+Katie M.

 • Crossroad Fund's